-Pharmaceutical Businesses
+Pharmaceutical Development Businesses

 We are large shareholders of Eton, Surface, and Melt, and hold royalty interests in certain of their drug candidates.
-These companies are pursuing market approval for their drug candidates under the FDCA, including under the abbreviated pathway described in Section 505(b)(2) which permits the submission of an new drug application (NDA) where at least some of the information required for approval comes from studies not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
-We intend to create additional subsidiaries that will be focused on the development and FDA approval for certain of our proprietary compounded formulations.
+These companies are pursuing market approval for their drug candidates under the FDCA, including under the abbreviated pathway described in Section 505(b)(2) which permits the submission of a new drug application (NDA) where at least some of the information required for approval comes from studies not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
+In 2018, we formed and created subsidiaries named Radley Pharmaceuticals, Inc., and Mayfield Pharmaceuticals, Inc., which we intend to operate similar to Eton, Surface and Melt.
+In addition, we intend to create additional subsidiaries that will be focused on the development and FDA approval for certain proprietary drug formulations.